heygent/embanalysis/thesis/src/01-intro.md

 where the strategies being put forward hard-coding human domain-specific knowledge were ultimately beaten by deep search.

-After the big success story of scaling in LLMs, the main reach has been towards increasing model size and training on bigger datasets, and in unlocking the emergent capabilities that would come along those.
-While this approach has given results, albeit with some inconsistencies hard to reconcile from an epistemological perspective, such as the difficulty of actually designing good benchmarks for those abilities that actually verify they go beyond memorization [@skalse2023].
-What is proposed here is that we might be able to see this in more detail by seeing if there are established semantic links beyond relative measures through different representations in the same space, by checking the representation of numbers and the numbers that constitute that representation, and by seeing if there are semantic links that cross this barrier.
+Not only scaling is a more general approach to LLM improvement, it also comes with the potential of unlocking emergent capabilities.
+This approach has given results through time, albeit with some inconsistencies hard to reconcile from an epistemological perspective, such as the difficulty of actually designing good benchmarks for those abilities that actually verify they go beyond memorization [@skalse2023].

+This work proposes to examine numerical embeddings as a lens for assessing semantic understanding in LLMs.
+By analyzing the representational structure of numbers and their constituent digits within the same embedding space, we can investigate whether models develop coherent semantic relationships that transcend the symbolic-numeric boundary, potentially revealing genuine numerical understanding rather than pattern memorization.

-Along with this, we investigate here is the presence of structures that come to be through learning numerical representation.
+Along with this, we investigate the presence of structures that come to be through learning numerical representation.
 Given that we can naturally arrange numbers in a sequence, it comes natural to see what the disposition of those sequences form when arranged in the space of LLM representations.
 By taking inspiration from the Savant mode of human cognition, that comes through exploiting spatial arrangements as a means to perform calculations, we look for similar arrangements in LLMs, take a look at relevant research, and make hypotheses on why they come to be.

 # Background